vechain/VIPs/VIP-191-EN.md

 **Note:** In this process the dApp (such as CometVerse) will handle this process for each `gasPayer`-signed transaction, only needing the wallet to handle recognizing the present signature for proper UX.

 ### Consorship
 The main issue with gas relayers is censorship: relayers may choose not to relay your transaction.
 By flipping this model we are able to collect quotes from many relayers, and only then choose to transmit the transaction ourselves.
 With this, censorship is only possible if none of the relayers sign the transaction, which with a sufficiently large and decentralized pool is increasingly unlikely.
-Further, (only if we select Option 2 for Replay Protection) since the transactions are still unsigned, there is no way to deduce the sender, further obfuscating potential information that could be used to censor.

 # Implementation

-Pseudocode:
+#### Thor Logic
 ```
 gasPayer = user

+if tx.hasGasPayerSignature():
-if exists(tx.gasPayerSignature()):
+    if tx.Signer() != tx.Origin():
+        revert
     gasPayer = recover(tx, tx.gasPayerSignature())

 if isMPPed(tx):
-    gasPayer = sponsor
+    gasPayer = tx.Sponsor()
 ```

+#### Thorify (web3) update
+We'll need a way to pass in a `gasPayerSignature` optionally into a web3 transaction send call to support the application-specific relayer case.

+We can accomplish this by allowing `gasPayerSignature` to be passed in as an optional parameter similar to `from`.

+#### Connex
+Similarly Connex will need to support this optional parameter in its transaction send calls.

+Exact implementation TBD

+### Full implementation

-Full implementation: TBD
+TBD